Hylomecon vernalis

-Hylomecon vernalis, also known as the forest poppy, is a poppy of the Far East, ranging from Manchuria to Japan.
+Hylomecon vernalis is a species of flowering plant in the family Papaveraceae, native to China, Korea and the Russian Far East.
+It was first described by Karl Maximovich in 1859.
+It is known as the forest poppy.

+Description

 This poppy is a perennial that spreads via rhizomes, typically no taller than 30 cm.
 The pinnate leaves usually have five soft green leaflets, although three and seven occur as well, each with a shape ranging from lanceolate-oblong to rhombic, and a pattern of distinct teeth along the margins.
 The flowers are bright yellow 3.5–5 cm across, starting out bowl-shaped, then flattening out with age.

+Habitat

 Its typical habitat is moist shaded woodland, growing in accumulated humus.

-Although generally considered a monotypic genus, the species is somewhat variable, and several variations have been named as separate species.

-It is distributed in South Korea (north of Gyeonggi Province), Manchuria (China), Haerong River (Korea), and Yangjeon River.